 Prior to coming to DUSP, Ezra was Director of Community Development for the City of Lawrence, MA.
-Past positions include Director of Planning & Development for the City of Somerville, MA, and Land Use and Environmental Planning Consultant at the firm of McGregor & Associates.
+Past positions include Director of Planning & Development for the City of Somerville, MA, and Land Use and Environmental Planner at the consulting firm of McGregor & Associates.
 He has been a member of the American Institute of Certified Planners since 2002.

 He has taught urban planning, politics, and GIS mapping at Tufts University and the University of Massachusetts at Lowell, and is an active member of the Citizen Planning Training Collaborative, where he led seminars on both community planning and zoning practice.
 He is a board member and occasional instructor with the Mel King Institute for Community Building in Boston, and is also the founder and executive director of Public Planning, Research, and Implementation, Inc., a non-profit planning group established in 2002 to assist community-based organizations with land use and development planning projects.

-In his own home-town he serves on the Board of Directors of the Somerville Community Corporation (immediate past-president).
+In his own home-town he serves on the Board of Directors of the Somerville Community Corporation (current vice-president; past-president).
 He's also very happy to be the subject of a song by The Michael J. Epstein Memorial Library.

 (Use the links at the left to view and download Ezra's publications, projects, and cv.)